build-on-aws/content/tutorials/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ---
 title: "Build a Real-Time Streaming Analytics Application on Apache Kafka"
-description: "Learn how to build an end-to-end, real-time streaming analytics application on AWS using Apache Kafka and Apache Flink"
+description: "Learn how to build an end-to-end, real-time streaming analytics application on AWS using Apache Kafka and Apache Flink."
 tags:
   - streaming
   - apache-kafka